Self Advocacy and College Students with ASD

 Although, the high school Individualized Education Plan (I.E.P.) cannot be used to document a disability in college.
 It can be helpful for a student to become familiar with interventions that were used in high school to be able to explain the need for similar accommodations in college.
 High school students can learn about their disability from dialogue with teachers and parents.
 In addition, students can learn self advocacy skills through participating in IEP team meetings to discuss the student’s post-secondary goals.
 Learning to become a self advocate is an important skill for all students transitioning into adulthood; however, it is an essential skill needed to contribute to the overall success of college students with autism.

-Diandre Glover Thomas is the Program Coordinator Senior for the KY Autism Training Center.
+Written by: Diandre Glover Thomas the Program Coordinator Senior for the KY Autism Training Center (2006-2015).